ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-concquer/02-mergesort.md

 ::: TODO
 - Change the long lists to an image
 - complexity
-- cutoff to insertion sort *does not* change complexity
+- cutoff to Insertion sort *does not* change complexity
 - stable, not in-place
 :::